Don't let the baseball uniform fool you—New York Mets pitcher Noah Syndergaard loves spending time in the gym.

 “One-legged Romanian deadlifts were key,” Bryant says.
 “That very simple exercise helps keep your hamstrings healthy.
 It's also good unilateral movement.
 Make sure you're not imbalanced.
 We've had sprinters do those with 150 pounds in each hand—so people can go pretty heavy on them.”
 The deadlift can help work out your glutes, increase flexibility in your hamstrings—very important for pitchers—and strengthen the lower back.

 “We did a lot of work on core.
-One land ot was landmines, because they do so much rotational stuff in baseball,” says Bryant.
+We liked to use landmines, because they do so much rotational stuff in baseball,” says Bryant.
 “They’re good anti-rotational movement, which builds balance.”
 Check out how to do landmines here.

 All-Around Leg Strength